ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 plotting data on a map.

 5) The introduction of a Radar
-Spectrum data model and class in Py-ART
+Spectrum data model and class in Py-ART.

 6) A clean up and improvement of existing phase processing and attenuation correction code.